-- Using skweak and spaCy, we define heuristic labeling functions for the CoNLL 2003 dataset. - We combine those with a pretrained NER model and use an aggregation model from skweak to obtain noisy NER annotations. - We then log the documents to Rubrix and visualize the results via its web app. - With the noisy labels, we fine-tune a spaCy NER model. - Adding labeling functions from gazetteers to our aggregation model, we revise the updated noisy annotation with Rubrix, and retrain the spaCy model. - Instead of a spaCy model, we fine-tune a transformers model with the help of the simpletransformers library.
+- Using Rubrix, skweak and spaCy, we define heuristic rules for the CoNLL 2003 dataset. - We then log the labelled documents to Rubrix and visualize the results via its web app. - After aggregating the noisy labels, we fine-tune and evaluate a spaCy NER model.